bytes0xcr6/SmartContracts/Dynamic NFT/README.md

 1. Subscribe to VRF adding LINK.
 2. Adjust the subscription details in the Smart contract.
 (Key hash and VRF Coordinator)
 3. Add consumer address (Contract address) to allow request random numbers.
 4. Start requestin VRF and when minting a new NFT.
+(Manually)

 # Chainlink Automation

+5. To automate this process, we will subscribe to Chainlink automation and we will pass the contract address.
+It will check the value `Interval` in seconds given in the Constructor.
+It will use the function `performUpKeep()` to check the requirements and then, call the function `performUpKeep()`.